bangkokrb/rubyconfth/README.md

 ## License

-This project is Copyright (c) 2018-2019 bangkok.rb.
+This project is 2018 and onwards bangkok.rb.
 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.

 [LICENSE]: /LICENSE